 All those with a license to supply cannabis products to the OCS must carry the required

-$15MM of Product Recall insurance.
+$15MM of Commercial General Liability insurance.
 This requirement applies to micro-cultivators and/or processors who sell directly to the Ontario Cannabis Store.

 This requirement does however differ between provinces.
 For example, the Liquor Distribution Branch in British Columbia requires cannabis suppliers to

 carry a minimum of $10MM Product Recall and Commercial General Liability insurance.

 What types of events would trigger a recall?

 As noted in the previous section, Product Recall insurance will cover both voluntary and government-mandated recalls.
 In our experience, the most common triggers of a recall for Canadian cannabis producers include:

 Mislabeling and packaging errors (incorrect cannabinoid values, lot numbers & packaging dates)